thedatahub/Datahub-Dashboard/README.md

 [![Software License][ico-license]](LICENSE)

-The Datahub Dashboard is an application which allows users and data providers to measure the correctness, unambiguity, richness and openness of their metadata.
+The Datahub Dashboard is an application which allows users and data providers to measure the completeness, unambiguity, richness and openness of their metadata.
 The metadata is retrieved from an OAI-PMH endpoint, for example a [Datahub](https://github.com/thedatahub/Datahub) application.

 ## Requirements

 This project requires following dependencies:
 * PHP >= 5.5.9
-  * With the php-cli extension.
+  * With the php-cli and php-xml extensions.
   * The [PECL Mongo](https://pecl.php.net/package/mongo) (PHP5) or [PECL Mongodb](https://pecl.php.net/package/mongodb) (PHP7) extension.
 Note that the _mongodb_ extension must be version 1.2.0 or higher.
 Notably, the package included in Ubuntu 16.04 (_php-mongodb_) is only at 1.1.5.
 * MongoDB >= 3.2.10